-An easy yet authentic version of the usual Lamb Bhuna recipe made with freshly ground homemade spice blend.
+An easy yet authentic version of Lamb Bhuna recipe made with freshly ground homemade spice blend.

-There are very many different lamb bhuna recipes that you will find when you google it.
+There are many different lamb bhuna recipes that you will find when you google it.

-This recipe is made with simple spices that does not require a visit to any Indian store.
-You can easily find the spices online or in any super market.
+This recipe is made with simple spices that do not require a visit to any Indian store.
+You can easily find the spices online or in any supermarket.

 But I have to admit, that this recipe does need some patience to make.